arijitde92/DeepGraphCut/README.md

 To run the code,
 1. Train the model by running train.py
+2. Evaluate the model by running eval.py.
+Predicted outputs, probability maps fill be generated in "saved_images" folder.
 2. Run the graphcut.py code to get the deep graphcut output.
-The output images will be saved in the folder "DGC_output"
+The output images will be saved in the folder "DGC_output".